Skip to Content

 Christmas in Croatia

 The fresh truffles here are divine.
-The winter yields us the seasonal mushrooms such as fresh white truffles, winter black truffles, and noble black truffles.
+The winter yields seasonal mushrooms such as fresh white truffles, winter black truffles, and noble black truffles.

 After you get done dining in style and luxury, consider booking yourself a wellness day at one of the spas all around Northwestern Istria.
 You can relax and melt your stress away in the sauna or try an Ayurvedic massage.